Partner and paternity leave

 Academic and general staff

-Partner leave is available for staff who are not the primary care-giver of the child and may be taken in the period three months prior to and three months after the birth or placement of the child.
-Employees who are not the primary care-giver of the child will be entitled to 10 working days paid partner leave.
-Eligible casual employees are entitled to five working days unpaid partner leave.
+Partner leave is available for staff who are not the primary caregiver of the child and may be taken in the period three months prior to and three months after the birth or placement of the child.
+Employees who are not the primary caregiver of the child will be entitled to 10 working days paid partner leave.
+Eligible casual employees are entitled to 10 working days unpaid partner leave.
+For part-time employees, the paid leave will be at the appropriate fraction.
+A further 10 working days unpaid partner leave is available if the birth is by caesarean section.

 TAFE teaching staff

-A TAFE teaching employee who has completed 12 months service with Federation University Australia will be entitled to ten working days paid partner leave, or ten working days unpaid partner leave in the case of an eligible casual employee, to be taken during the period three months prior to and three months after the birth or placement of the child.
-For fractional or part-time employees, the paid portion of the leave will be paid at the appropriate fractional rate of pay.
+A TAFE teaching employee who has completed 12 months service with Federation University Australia and who submits a statutory declaration stating that his spouse is pregnant or is an approved applicant to adopt a child is entitled to ten days full pay.
+This leave may be taken in the period three months prior to and three months after the birth or placement of the child.
+For part-time employees, the paid leave will be at the appropriate fraction.

-In addition a TAFE teaching employee that is the primary care-giver of the child, the employee will be entitled to a further unbroken period of unpaid leave in addition to the above of 50 weeks.
+In addition a TAFE teaching employee who submits a statutory declaration stating that he is the primary care giver of the child shall be entitled to a further period of unpaid leave providing the total period of partner leave does not exceed 52 weeks.

 Eligible casual TAFE teaching staff employed by the University are entitled to up to 52 weeks unpaid leave.